EmilioPeJu/hirnoty/README.md

 Subscribe to topic {topic_name}.
 Hirnoty offers a "log" topic where hirnoty logs are sent.

+\search {keywords}

+Search and return files matching the list of keywords passed.
+If you want to index new files, send a file to the bot and set the caption to the keywords associated to that file.

 ## How to send data to a topic from other program

 * Create a zmq socket of type PUSH